Navigation Drawer (side menu) in Android Studio | Jetpack Compose

 With this, we get:

-The first thing we must do is modify the layout structure of the activity in which we want the side menu to be displayed, we add the DrawerLayout as the root element of the main layout of the activity, as well as a ListView for the side menu (Navigation Drawer).
+The first thing we must do is modify the layout structure of the activity in which we want the side menu to be displayed, we add the DrawerLayout as the root element of the main layout of the activity, in addition to a ListView for the side menu (Navigation Drawer).
 If this was the layout with the main content to display:

 <RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"